dakadabra/wordle_helper/README.md

 # Wordle Helper

-Help users solve the World by showing a list of possible words left.
+Help users solve the Wordle by showing a list of possible words left.
 Web app can be found at https://dakadabra.github.io/wordle_helper/

 Possible additions: